repne/resume/resume.md

 > I have key experience in big data, natural language processing, ecommerce and cloud architectures.
 > I want to join an enthusiastic and passionate team.
 > Fast pace environments doesn't scare me.
+> I roll-my-own for personal projects (I want to learn) and connect-the-dots + roll-my-own-when-needed for professional projects (I want to deliver).

 #### Me ####